globe-pointerKinghost DNS

 Click on your product/landing page to access the configuration panel

-In the control panel, scroll down to the part for your site "Site exemplo.com.br" and click on manage DNS.
+In the control panel, scroll to the section for your site "Site exemplo.com.br" and click to manage DNS.

 Fill in the Required Fields